msys2/msys2.github.io/Creating-Packages.md

 ### Commit

-Integrate your recipe into your local clone of the **msys-packages** or **mingw-packages** repository.
+Integrate your recipe into your local clone of the **msys2-packages** or **mingw-packages** repository.
 In order to help us avoid accumulating useless commits in the repository, please follow these guidelines:
 - create a new branch for your work
 - put all your work into it, preferrably in just 1 commit
 - if you want to pull changes from our repository, use the rebasing strategy (`git pull --rebase`) to place your commits above ours, do not just merge